jhideki/probabilistic-packet-filter/docs/biweekly2.md

 	temporary allocations:	79753
 ```

-As shown above the bloom filter has more allocations than the hashset.
-This contradicts results in Bloom's paper on space/time tradeoffs as the bloom filter is expected to
+As shown above the Bloom Filter has more allocations than the HashSet.
+This contradicts results in Bloom's paper on space/time tradeoffs as the Bloom Filter is expected to
-have overall fewer memory allocations than the hashset.
-Further investigation is required to determine why this contradiction is occuring.
+have overall fewer memory allocations than the HashSet.
+Further investigation is required to determine why this contradiction is occurring.

 ### **Changes in the Repository:**

-- **Refactored probabilistic filter implementation** to use an existing rust implemntaion of the bloom filter.
+- **Refactored probabilistic filter implementation** to use an existing rust implementation of the Bloom Filter.
-- **Refactored Ddos module to sepearte perforamnce testing and false positive testing**
+- **Refactored DDoS module to separate performance testing and false positive testing**

 ### **Next Steps:**

-- Investigate why the hashset is performing better than the bloom filter
+- Investigate why the HashSet is performing better than the Bloom Filter
 - Potentially implement both HashSet and Bloom filter in C for more controlled benchmarking
 - Investigate performance in other applications of packet filters
-- Explore performance of bloom filters when modifying false postive rate
+- Explore performance of Bloom Filters when modifying false positive rate